flame/blis/README.md

 BLIS operations.
 In this way, the framework acts as a productivity multiplier.
-And since the optimized (non-portable) code is compartmentalized within these few kernels, instantiating a high-performance BLIS library on a new architecture is a relatively straightforward endeavour.
+And since the optimized (non-portable) code is compartmentalized within these few kernels, instantiating a high-performance BLIS library on a new architecture is a relatively straightforward endeavor.

  * **Generalized matrix storage.** The BLIS framework exports interfaces that allow one to specify both the row stride and column stride of a matrix.
 This